Keep that chin up! Here's how to bounce back from being fired.

 You've been fired.
 It sucks, we know, but don't panic!
-The next steps you take are crucial to moving on and proactively finding something that's a better fit that you'll love.
-Our resume writers are here to help, check out what they have to say.
+The next steps you take are crucial to moving on and proactively finding something that's a better fit, and not to mention, something you'll love.

 Now, take some deep breaths, put together a game plan, stay positive, and be honest!
 You've got this.

 Want to make sure your resume is ready for a new job search?
 Let us help with a professional resume rewrite!

 - 5 Signs You're About to Be Fired

 - How to Tell If a Layoff Is Coming and How to Prepare